-Development for the purposes of the Inland Rail - Narrabri to North Star proposal being the upgrade and replacement of the existing rail line between Narrabri and North Star, comprising:
+North Star proposal being the upgrade and Significant Infrastructure: replacement of the existing rail line between Narrabri and North Star, comprising:

-- upgrade of the track, track formation, underbridges and culverts within the existing rail corridor in two sections: - between Narrabri and Moree; and - between Camurra and North Star; - five new crossing loops within the existing rail corridor, at Bobbiwaa, Waterloo Creek, Tycannah Creek, Coolleearliee, and Murgo; - realigning approximately 1.5 kilometres of the Newell Highway near Bellata; - a replacement rail bridge at Croppa Creek; - a replacement road bridge on the Newell Highway over the rail corridor; and - a new road bridge over the existing rail corridor in Moree.
+between Narrabri and Moree: and

+between Camurra and North Star;

+five new crossing loops within the existing rail corridor, at Bobbiwaa, Waterloo Creek, Tycannah Creek.
+Coolleearllee, and Murgo:

+realigning approximately 1.5 kilometres of the Newell Highway near Bellata;

+a replacement rail bridge at Croppa Creek;

+a replacement road bridge on the Newell Highway over the rail corridor; and a new road bridge over the existing rail corridor in Moree.

-Declaration as Critical State Significant Infrastructure: The proposal is critical State Significant Infrastructure by virtue of Schedule 5, clause 7 of State Environmental Planning Policy (State and Regional Development) 2011.
+Declaration as Critical State Significant Infrastructure:

+The proposal is critical State Significant Infrastructure by virtue of Schedule 5, clause 7 of State Environmental Planning Policy (State and Regional Development) 2011.